Tesla Powerwall 3 Rebate Now Available - Combine with Federal Subsidy Today Claim Now

 Courtesy of Сергей Рокантен on Pexels

-What are Volts?
+What does Voltage mean?
 Volts (V) Explained Australia

+What's an example of Voltage?
 Like we see in the hose analogy, voltage is what measures the electrical pressure that pushes current (amps) through a wire or cable, which at higher pressures (volts) it makes it easier to push the electrical current through the circuit.

+What Voltage do Transmission Lines Run at?
 Long-distance transmission networks can run up to 220 kilovolts (kV) or 220,000 Volts (V), which are designed to run at high-voltage and lower current to reduce power losses.

+What's an Example of Amps?
 Similar to the flow of water in our analogy, Amps (A) measure the current flowing through a circuit at any given time.

+What Amperage do Appliances Run at?
 Appliances like standard fridges run at around 1-3 amps, and a standard light bulb run at around 0.07 amps or 77mA (milliamps).

 Because every cable or wire has at least some resistance (ohms), energy is lost which generates heat.
-The higher the current, the more heat that is generated, so higher capacity, thicker cabling is used to reduce the resistance and heat buildup.
+The higher the current, the more heat that is generated, so for higher capacity, thicker cabling is used to reduce the resistance and heat buildup.

 Higher voltage with less current enables the same power delivery which reduces heat loss and improves overall efficiency.